-As at July 31, 2021, we had \$2 thousand of cash.
+As at October 31, 2021, we had \$0.1 million of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at July 31, 2021, we were committed to pay \$1.3 million of trade and other payables, \$0.7 million due to Resverlogix, \$1.3 million of promissory notes, \$1.5 million of debt, \$1.2 million for research and development commitments and an additional \$0.4 million for National Cancer Institute funding (for studies to develop ZEN-3694) over the next twelve months as described below under "Contractual Obligations".
-In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$1.2 million.
+As at October 31, 2021, we were committed to pay \$2.0 million of trade and other payables, \$0.9 million due to Resverlogix, \$1.9 million of promissory notes, \$1.5 million of debt, \$1.1 million for research and development commitments and an additional \$0.8 million for National Cancer Institute funding (for studies to develop ZEN-3694) over the next twelve months as described below under "Contractual Obligations".
+In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$0.5 million.

-We believe our cash as at July 31, 2021 is not sufficient to fund our contractual commitments over at least the next year and is not sufficient to fund our planned business operations over the next year.
+Subsequent to October 31, 2021, we received \$3.2 million from Newsoara pursuant to a licensing agreement.
+We believe our cash as at October 31, 2021, in combination with the \$3.2 million received subsequent to October 31, 2021, is not sufficient to fund our contractual commitments over at least the next year and is not sufficient to fund our planned business operations over the next year.
 We must raise additional capital.
 We will continue to pursue alternatives to raise additional capital including issuing additional equity and/or debt and/or from other sources such as partnering and/or licensing; however, there is no assurance that these initiatives will be successful.